IBM/datascienceontology-frontend/assets/pages/intro.md

 ### Type concepts

-Examples of type concepts include [SQL queries](/concept/sql-query), [data tables](/concept/table), [clustering models](/concept/clustering-model), and [linear regression models](/concept/linear-regression).
+Type concepts of the Data Science Ontology include [SQL queries](/concept/sql-query), [data tables](/concept/table), [clustering models](/concept/clustering-model), and [linear regression models](/concept/linear-regression).

 The **is** field lists the types of which the concept is a (direct) subtype.
 We say “direct” because the relation of being a subtype is *transitive*: if $X_0$ is a subtype of $X$ and $X$ is a subtype of $X_1$, then $X_0$ is a subtype of $X_1$.
 (Why?
 Because if $X_0$ is implicitly convertible to $X$ and $X$ is implicitly convertible to $X_1$, then $X_0$ is implicitly convertible to $X_1$ by composing the two implicit conversion functions.)
 The subtype relation is also *reflexive*: every type is a subtype of itself.
 (Why?
 Because every type is implictly convertible to itself by applying the identity function.)
 The **is** field lists only the direct supertypes of the concept, not those implied by reflexivity or transitivity.

 ### Function concepts

-Examples of function concepts include [reading a data table](/concept/read-table), [fitting a predictive model](/concept/fit-supervised), and [getting clusters from a clustering model](/concept/clustering-model-clusters).
+Function concepts of the ontology include [reading a data table](/concept/read-table), [fitting a predictive model](/concept/fit-supervised), and [getting clusters from a clustering model](/concept/clustering-model-clusters).
 Generally speaking, function concepts can be grouped into three categories.

 1. The most obvious are functions that tangibly “do something”: read data from a data source, fit a statistical model, make predictions, etc. These often correspond to the public functions and methods in data science libraries.